quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-03-american-population-growth.md

     <figcaption>Wormtrails graph of Peakbagger.com’s US metro populations, 1790–1890. <a href="peakbagger-cities-1790-1890">Full size</a></figcaption>
 </figure>

 While New York dominates the graph as before, there are still some interesting aspects that weren’t readily apparent on the full graph.
 For example, a number of upstate New York cities make the list for a few decades: Albany, Buffalo, Rochester, and Syracuse.
 While Albany was fairly populous from the start, the others no doubt are in the top 20 due to the completion and subsequent use of the Erie Canal.
-Chicago’s entry around the same time is no doubt causally connected.
+Chicago’s entry around the same time is almost certainly causally connected.

 Now to look at 1900–2010: